requizm/KebabMultiplayerLimit/readme.md

-Basic Kebab Chefs! - Restaurant Simulator mod.
+Kebab Chefs! - Restaurant Simulator mod.
 It sets room size from 1-2-3-4 to 6(hardcoded)

 ## Compiling